 Rebating, an explanation of what a rebate is on double doors and the different forms it can take.

-Rebating, the word "rebate" in joinery terms relates to allowing the two doors to overlap where the meeting rails of the doors join when closed.
+Rebating, the word "rebate" in joinery terms relates to allowing the two doors to overlap where the meeting rails of the doors join when closed, careful consideration must be given so the correct door opens the correct way, in effect and in joinery terms the last door to open is the slave door.

 Machining a rebate is when half the "thickness" of the door is channelled out (for want of a better description) to allow the doors to interlock by 12mm.

-You can also choose to add the rebate if you have the correct space within your frame where the doors will be fitted, and lastly you can get a "pairmaker" from our Joinery section within this site and add this to the doors where they will meet in the middle.
+You can also choose to add the rebate if you have the correct space within your frame where the doors will be fitted, and lastly you can get a "pairmaker" from our Joinery section within this site and add this to the internal doors or external doors where they will meet in the middle.

-If you decide to add the rebate the overall size of the two standard doors will be increased by 12mm, the same applies if you add a "Pairmaker" from the site.
+If you decide to add the rebate (a "T" shaped pairmaker) the overall size of the two standard doors will be increased by 12mm, available in white primed MDF, black primed MDF, Oak veneered MDF/solid oak mix and lastly one piece solid oak for exterior doors.

-the mention fo a 12mm rebate is due to the fact that most locks and latches for wooden double doors are made to suit a 12mm rebate.
+The mention of a 12mm rebate is due to the fact that most locks and latches for wooden double doors are made to suit a 12mm rebate lock kit.